bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor on expectation value when original stream is discrete Lebesgue measurable, this produces 4 choices.
+Generic predictor on expectation value when original stream is discrete Lebesgue measurable, this produces 3 choices.
-The discrete Lebesgue mearusable condition needs deterministic input on original stream on the range invariant defined (the invariant can be categorized series or 0 vector).
+The discrete Lebesgue mearusable condition needs deterministic input on original stream on the range invariant defined (the invariant can be categorized series or 0 vector, so if original function is fixed, no matter the condition in general.).

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.